kouts/vuepress-plugin-vue-example/docs/installation/index.md

   }),
   plugins: [
     // Provide a directory where all the example `.vue` files will be stored.
-    // Either an absolute path or a relative path to the `.vuepress/.temp` directory can be used.
+    // Either an absolute path or a relative path to the `.vuepress` directory can be used.
     // Sub-directories can be utilized to separate examples into categories. registerComponentsPlugin({
-      componentsDir: '../components/',
+      componentsDir: examplesDir,
     }),
     vueExamplePlugin({
-      componentsDir: '../components/',
+      componentsDir: examplesDir,
     }),
   ],
 })